-The most recent analysis of the historical variability of claims notification and settlement, conducted during the last year, suggests there is a 1-in-5 chance of the reserves deteriorating by approximately 12% over time.

-Conversely, there is also a 1-in-5 chance of the reserves improving by approximately 12.5% over time.
-Due to the comprehensive reinsurance arrangements in place for Standard Ireland, the net impact of a 12% deterioration in net outstanding claims would be roughly \$3.2m once claims reserves have built up to steady level.
-This figure is based on the current net Standard UK and Ireland claims provisions of \$35.9m and \$12.7m respectively, assumes Standard Ireland will maintaining a steady level of business in the coming years, and is based on the current share of UK/Ireland business written in Ireland (approximately 55%). (\$3.2m =(35.9m+12.7m) x 55% x 12%).
+The most recent analysis of the historical variability of claims notification and settlement suggests there is a 1-in-5 chance of the reserves deteriorating by approximately 4% over a 12-month period.
+Conversely, there is also a 1-in-5 chance of the reserves improving by approximately 3% over the same period.
+Due to the comprehensive reinsurance arrangements in place for Standard Ireland, the net impact of a 4% deterioration in the current level of net outstanding claims (\$15.2m) would be \$0.6m